 Description.
 The Downtown Residential district is characterized by buildings that sit on small lots with small floor plates and with a height of about 2.5 stories.
-This district is almost entirely residential with a very small selection of parcels with commercial or day-care uses.
+This district is almost entirely residential with a very small selection of parcels with commercial or institutional uses.

 9.7.4.
 DIMENSIONAL STANDARDS.

-1. Dimensional Requirement.
+1. Site Dimensional Requirements.